You're Still Here (Fear the Walking Dead): Plot

 During a scouting trip with Strand, Alicia finds another tree painted with the message "If you're reading this, you're still here."
-Wes contacts them, who explains his personal encounter with Logan.
-Alicia and Strand take Wes to their abode, which is a nearby police station.
-When Wes walks in, a gun battle is heard and an injured man runs out and steals his car.
+Wes contacts them, and explains his personal encounter with Logan.
+Alicia and Strand take Wes to his abode, which is a nearby police station.
+When Wes walks in, a gun battle is heard and an injured man runs out and steals their truck.

 Elsewhere, Morgan and Althea enter a bank, where Althea keeps her interview tapes in a safe deposit box.
 They pick up a distress call from Alicia and attempt to locate the injured man and the stolen truck, but their progress is stopped by Logan's crew.
 Alicia, Strand and Wes escape from the police station and locate the wounded man.
 He tries to strangle Wes, but Wes overpowers him and stabs him before asking where a manuscript is.

 The man tells Wes that it is in his bag before he dies.
 Alicia angrily wonders why Wes would kill someone for a manuscript; Wes just says "people are people" before walking away.
 While looking at the manuscript, Alicia discovers the phrase of the trees on the final page and realizes that Wes was the one who painted them.
 That night, Logan's crew invade the bank and steal Althea's tapes, hoping to learn the whereabouts of the oil field location.